 7. The Superintendent shall not use the Board-designated \$1,000,000 emergency reserve fund for any purpose other than emergency capital equipment or facility repair/replacement needs, nor fail to maintain the fund at an adequate level.

-I interpret this to mean that the District will maintain an emergency reserve fund of \$1,000,000 for the purposes of this monitoring period.
+I interpret this to mean that the District will maintain an emergency reserve fund of \$1,000,000 for the purposes of this monitoring period; unless otherwise authorized by the Board.